-Barbara Moore spent more than 40 years working as a bricklayer in Baltimore.
+Barbara Moore (R) spent more than 40 years working as a bricklayer in Baltimore.

 She helped lay the foundation for some of the city’s most famous landmarks, including Camden Yards, where the Baltimore Orioles play.

 When she started, she was only 21 years old and was the first woman to join her local bricklayers union.

 Barbara retired last year and at StoryCorps, she told her daughter, Olivia Fite how she first got into the trade.

 Olivia Fite (OF): Well I specifically remember getting bullied at school and telling boys that were bullying me, "You better watch out, my mom's a bricklayer and she'll come beat you up if you mess with me."
 (Laughter)